-SERVE Serve hot if you like but I found it surprisingly good at room temperature.
+SERVE Serve hot if you like but I love Asian Greens cold, they're surprisingly good at room temperature.
 I would also make these ahead of time and then serve for a couple of days, stirring into salads, slipping into a sandwich, etc.

 ALANNA's TIPS & KITCHEN NOTES